10 TV shows that launched careers in emergency services

 To cleanse the palette.

 Bet you didn‘t see this one coming on the list.
 That‘s because I was in whisper mode just like the attack helicopter from this beloved series.
 Not an emergency-related show, but like the "A-Team" who just barely missed this list, Stringfellow Hawk (Played by Jan Michael-Vincent) was out to right wrongs.
 The show seemed to skip over the part where the team would assemble in a hollowed-out mountain in the middle of nowhere almost immediately when told they had a mission.
-That show got my adrenaline pumping every time the guns and missiles popped out and they blew up some commies or drug dealers or whoever we were fighting that week.
+That show got my adrenaline pumping every time the guns and missiles popped out and they blew up some drug dealers or whoever we were fighting that week.

 Yet another show set in L.A.?
 It seems as though L.A. and New York were the only places exciting enough for shows when I was growing up.
 A classic for sure, it appears I was most interested in people running into giant trucks — sometimes with guns, sometimes with rescue gear and sometimes with both.
 The specialization of some of these units still interests me and perhaps continues to inspire my career.